Adversarial Flow Models: Introduction

-On ImageNet-256px, our B/2 model approaches the performance of consistency-based XL/2 models due to the conservation of modeling capacity, while our XL/2 model creates a new best FID of 2.38 under the same 1NFE setting with guidance.
-Our method also enables fully end-to-end training of 56-layer and 112-layer 1NFE models through depth repetition, and achieves FIDs of 2.08 and 1.94, surpassing the 2NFE and 4NFE counterparts.
-Furthermore, in the same no-guidance setting, we show that the adversarial objective can even outperform flow matching due to better distribution matching properties.
+On ImageNet-256px, our B/2 model approaches the performance of consistency-based XL/2 models because it preserves modeling capacity, while our XL/2 model achieves a new best FID of 2.38 under the same 1NFE setting.
+Our method also enables fully end-to-end training of 56-layer and 112-layer 1NFE models through depth repetition without any intermediate supervision, achieving FIDs of 2.08 and 1.94 and surpassing their 28-layer 2NFE and 4NFE counterparts.